-One of the most useful functions available in Excel is the Lookup functions.
+One of the most useful functions available in Excel is the LOOKUP function.
 This allows you to take any value entered, find it in a data range, then return a value or information from that same data range without having to scroll through a list.

 VLOOKUP and HLOOKUP

-However, VLOOKUP and HLOOKUP functions have certain drawbacks that could lead to potential errors especially tousers who often are unfamiliar to the spreadsheet / model.
-These issues will be discussed in this Tutorial, together with a simple LOOKUP function which could often be used to replace the VLOOKUP/HLOOKUP in the models.
+However, VLOOKUP and HLOOKUP functions have certain drawbacks that could lead to potential errors, especially for users who are often unfamiliar with the spreadsheet or financial model.
+These issues will be discussed in this tutorial, together with a simple LOOKUP function which could be used to replace the VLOOKUP/HLOOKUP in the model.

 VLOOKUP searches for a value in the leftmost column of a data range, and then returns a value in the same row from a column you specify in the range.